louisnass/louisnass.github.io/FluidDynamics/README.md

 # Fluids Dynamics

 ## Final Project:

-Here we develop an immursed boundary inside an incompressible fluid.
-We numerically solve for the tensile and bending forces of the immursed boundary in the fluid.
-There is a folder of GIF's that display various types of IB examples.
-Here is my [report](https://github.com/louisnass/louisnass.github.io/blob/master/FluidDynamics/Biofluids_Project_final.pdf) done in collaboration with Sang Eun Lee.
+The goal is to model the velocities of an incompressible fluid with an immersed boundary.

+In tandem with [Sang Eun Lee](https://www.linkedin.com/in/sang-eun-lee-3a48571a1/), we numerically solve the fluid Navier-Stokes equations with forces resulting from an immersed boundary.
+Below are crude examples of immersed boundaries that have an "undesired" initial condition:

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); gap: 20px;">
     <div>